react-navigation/react-navigation.github.io/versioned_docs/version-6.x/screen-options-resolution.md

 In many cases, similar behavior can be achieved by reorganizing our navigators.
 We usually recommend this option if it fits your use case.

-For example, for the above use case, instead of adding a tab navigator inside a native stack navigator, we can add a native stack navigator inside each of the tabs.
+For example, for the above use case, instead of adding a tab navigator inside a stack navigator, we can add a stack navigator inside each of the tabs.

 <samp id="reorganized-navigators" />